SarthakMakhija/tech-lessons-posts/content/en/blog/behind_the_mic_my_journey_to_delivering_a_conference_talk/index.md

 caption: "Photo by Pixabay on Pexels"
 ---

-I recently gave a [talk](https://www.youtube.com/watch?v=_55OM23zhUo) on "Questioning database claims: Design patterns of storage engines" at GopherConIndia24 on 2nd December.
+I recently gave a [talk](https://www.youtube.com/watch?v=_55OM23zhUo) with Tittu Varghese on "Questioning database claims: Design patterns of storage engines" at GopherConIndia24 on 2nd December.
 The idea of the talk was to understand various patterns of storage engines (/key-value storage engines) such as:
 - **Persistence** (WAL, fsync)
 - **Efficient Retrieval** (B+tree, bloom filters, data layouts)